SusanLJY/Symbol-Shot/README.md

 </pre>
 2. Game description:<br />
   a) Basic Game rules (This part can also be seen by calling Instruction from menu (read from instruction.txt))<br />
   A 10X10 game board consisting of 100 tiles of 6 symbols with different colors is randomly generated at the beginning of each game.
+Here, we use current time as the seed of random.
 3, 4 or 5 consecutive tiles (can be either horizontal or vertical) of the same symbol will be eliminated.
 For every swapping, the number of elimination will becountd as "hits",  and the player will get scores according to both number of eliminated symbols and hits.
   To achieve this, players can swap two tiles by entering the positions of tiles to be swapped (e.g. A1 A2).
 If the player gets 4 consecutive tiles of the same symbol, the whole row or column will be eliminated.
 If the player gets 5 consecutive tiles, the player gets a '!', which is a bomb and can destroy all tiles of a symbol when the player swaps the bomb with a tile containing that particular symbol.<br />
     At the beginning of each level, the system will give you a '!' randomly in the board.<br />
   To win in a level, the player has to reach a certain amount of scores within the time limit.
 The next level will also have the shorter time limit (>=30) and a higher score requirement.
 The score requirement of a level follows a predetermined function f(level) = 100 + 50 * level.<br />
+  Users can view the game records of Top 10 highest current level and shortest time of finished levels in Record.<br />
 <pre>
 3. Features have implemented  (Code requirement 1~5)<br />
   (1) Generation of random game sets or events<br />